Rubentxu/hodei-pipelines/docs/EPIC-09-Resource_Pool_Integration_Plan.md

 ## 📋 Epic Overview

-This document defines EPIC-09, which focuses on integrating the comprehensive Resource Pool Architecture (EPIC-08) into the Hodei Jobs Server API.
+This document defines EPIC-09, which focuses on integrating the comprehensive Resource Pool Architecture (EPIC-08) into the Hodei Pipelines Server API.
 This epic will expose all new capabilities through REST API endpoints, gRPC services, and monitoring integrations.

 **Epic Duration**: 10 weeks
 **Total User Stories**: 22 stories